- Adored by the Network:

 - It's also a staple of Disney Junior's programming in Japan, and they have aired it ever since the channel began life under the Playhouse Disney name.

-- Edited for Syndication: Timon stealing the warning light from the airport in "Oahu Wahoo" was edited out for probably obvious reasons.
+- Edited for Syndication: Timon stealing the warning light from the airport in "Oahu Wahoo" was edited out, for obvious reasons.

 - International Coproduction: The final season was mostly produced in Canada by Studio B Productions.